elswit/otp-binder/README.md

 This Notebook includes the following examples:

-  * Running forward problem and plotting thr solution plots
+  * Running forward problem and plotting the solution plots

 The [example notebook](index.ipynb) is adpated from [binder-examples/octave](https://github.com/binder-examples/octave) repository.